jpdeegan97/Northfield-Solidarity/sanctum/server/mcp/crawler/README.md

 # CWP Asset Crawler (MCP)

-This is a Model Context Protocol (MCP) server designed to be part of the CWP (Critical Workflows & Procedures) engine.
+This is a Model Context Protocol (MCP) server designed to be part of the CWP (Cognitive Worker Plane) engine.

 ## Purpose